jewelsofthought/neshama/site/references/circular_narrative.md

 ## What are circular plots?

-**Circular stories** follow a “round” pattern—they begin and end in the same way.
+**Circular stories** follow a "round" pattern—they begin and end in the same way.
 Like the cycle of seasons or the life cycle, circular stories follow a predictable series of events that returns to the starting point.

 ## How do you start a circular story?